S T U A R T L E T H E

 Our Father’s Were Good Men, Too

-Dry branches snapped beneath their boots like brittle bones.
-Summer gnats swarmed at their ears, a constant whine in the hush between footfalls.
-The light had gone gold, casting long, aching shadows over their faces as they trudged, half-panicked, half-resigned, down the overgrown path they dared only once each year.
+The light from the sun had dwindled into a soured gold and the dry branches of the forest behind their home, snapped beneath their boots.
+The constant whine of summer gnats swarmed at their ears, only increasing the half-panicked, half-resigned, trudge down the overgrown path they dared only once each year.
 No one spoke.
 Not even the littlest ones.
-Thomas leaned hard into his eldest son.
-Levi, just seventeen, carried him without protesting it.
-Already wide at the shoulder, already wearing the silent endurance of men twice his age, Levi clenched his jaw so tightly it might’ve been carved from granite.
+Thomas leaned hard into his eldest son, Levi.
+He had just turned seventeen, but he was already built like an ox.
+He was wide at the shoulder and wore the silent endurance of men twice his age.
+Levi clenched his jaw so tightly it might’ve been carved from granite.
 Behind them, Caleb bore the sack of chains, and two shovels.
 Jonah carried more of the same.
 Miriam held the keys tight to her chest, and a bag of food.
 Ruth carried the cloth and water.
 And Anna, their mother, brought up the rear, one hand cupped around her wristwatch, the other worrying the worn beads of her rosary, incense and another shovel.
 Thomas’s tongue flicked across his cracked lips.
 No one saw.
 He did it again, slower this time, tasting something faint and metallic in the air.
 “We waited too long this year,” he muttered.
 No one replied.

 A bird wailed deep in the trees, something between warning and lament.
 Thomas staggered.
 Levi caught his elbow without looking, steadied him, and kept on.
 Anna checked the watch again.
 The second hand spun like a wheel unmoored.
 Then the barn emerged.
 Not so much built as left behind, sunken into the hill, half-swallowed by willow and pine.
 Its roof had collapsed inward, but it held.
 The door… the door still held too.
 That door had been welded, braced, and welded again.
 Thomas broke from the boys the moment he saw it.
 The limp vanished.
 He ran.
 “We don’t have much time!”
 His voice cut through the hush, sharp with fear, almost jubilant.
 He crashed through the threshold and the boys rushed after.
 Thomas fell to his knees in the center of the barn, where the anchor posts pierced the earth like the bones of some buried altar.
 The concrete pads, poured by Caleb’s own hands two summers past, had not cracked.
 They would hold.
 “Do it!”
 Thomas bellowed, already clawing at the posts, trembling fingers searching for the old grooves.
 “Lock me down!”